I'm remastering the story, because it wasn't written very well.

-“You’re lying,” Daniel spoke up and Arty laughed, nodding.
+“You’re lying,” Daniel spoke up and Arty laughed and nodded.
 He dropped his gaze to the floor before looking back to Daniel.

 “He’s fifty four.
-Shocking, isn’t it?”
-Arty chortled and Daniel shook his head.
+Shocking, isn’t it?” he chortled, but Daniel shook his head.

 “You two look happy.”

-Daniel huffed a smile and Arty motioned to him.
+Daniel huffed a smile and Arty motioned for him.
 “Come on, let’s go upstairs.”